 4. Reiterates the obligation of all States to conduct prompt, effective, thorough, independent, impartial and transparent investigations into all suspected cases of extrajudicial, summary or arbitrary executions, exercising due diligence, in line with international standards and forensic best practices, and in this regard takes note of the Revised United Nations Manual on the Effective Prevention and Investigation of Extralegal, Arbitrary and Summary Executions, to identify and to bring to justice those responsible, while ensuring the right of every person to a fair and public hearing by a competent, independent and impartial tribunal established by law, to grant adequate, effective and prompt remedies, including reparation to the victims or their families and to adopt all necessary measures, including legal and judicial measures, in order to bring an end to impunity and to prevent the recurrence of such executions;

-5. Welcomes the work of the Special Rapporteur on extrajudicial, summary or arbitrary executions, and notes with appreciation the thematic reports presented to the Human Rights Council during the mandate on; Medico-legal Death Investigations, and Deaths in prisons and invites States to give due consideration to the conclusions and recommendations given therein;
+5. Welcomes the work of the Special Rapporteur on extrajudicial, summary or arbitrary executions, and notes with appreciation the thematic reports presented to the Human Rights Council during the mandate on Protecting the dead and on the Rights of families of victims of unlawful killingsand invites States to give due consideration to the conclusions and recommendations given therein;

 6. Commends the important role that the Special Rapporteur plays towards eliminating extrajudicial, summary or arbitrary executions, and encourages the Special Rapporteur to continue, within the framework of the mandate, to collect information from all concerned, to respond effectively to information that comes before him or her, to follow up on communications and country visits and to seek the views and comments of Governments and to reflect them, as appropriate, in the elaboration of reports, as well as to identify, exchange and promote best practices and offer advice on measures to prevent and investigate extrajudicial, summary and arbitrary executions;